mp3 Demo - Cimbalom - G. F. Händel - Praeludium

 Presets are included for HAlion®, Kontakt® (full version required) and EXS24® software samplers.

-For the recordings, realsamples employed custom-made Wagner™ U47w® tube microphones with Crane Song™ Flamingo® preamps and Universal Audio™ 2192® digital converters.
+For the recording, we employed Wagner™ U47w® tube microphones with Crane Song™ Flamingo® preamps and Universal Audio™ 2192® digital converters.
 The samples were recorded at 192 kHz/24 bits, downsampled to your resolution of choice.

 piano resp.
 Luthéal action. photo by Matthias Keller